ee-jackson/academic-kickstart/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: I am interested in the ecological and evolutionary responses of communities in the conext of envrionmental change.

 interests:
 - Community Ecology
-- Computational Linguistics
+- Eco-evo
-- Information Retrieval
+- Global Change

 education:
   courses: